MSIQ: Joint Modeling of Multiple RNA-seq Samples for Accurate Isoform Quantification: Results

 \subsubsection{Different scenarios influence estimators' performance}

 Since AVG and POOL are observed to have much poorer accuracy than the other five estimation methods, we remove them from the comparison for a more detailed evaluation of the other five methods.
-From Fig \ref{fig:simu_med}, it is obvious that the proportion of samples in the informative group and the difference between the informative group and other samples have large effects on the performance of all five estimating methods: MSIQ, AVG*, MISQa, POOL*, and MISQp.
-In scenario 1 when all the samples are in the informative group, all the five methods have the lowest median REE rates of all the $2,465$ genes.
-In scenario 2, which has the smallest proportion of samples in the informative group, all five methods have the largest median REE rates among all scenarios.
-This phenomenon can be explained by the fact that fewer samples in the informative group would lead to more error-prone identification of these samples and less accurate estimates of isoform proportions of the informative group.
-In scenarios 3, 4, and 5, which have 70\% samples in the informative group, the REE rates of these five methods lie between those of scenarios 1 and 2.
-Among all three non-oracle estimation methods (MSIQ, MSIQa and MSIQp), MSIQ has the best performance in all the five scenarios.
-Unlike MSIQa and MSIQp, which discard the samples outside of the identified informative group, MSIQ partially borrows information from these samples through the Bayesian hierarchical framework.
+From Fig \ref{fig:simu_med}, it is obvious that the proportion of samples in the consistent group and the difference between the consistent group and other samples have large effects on the performances of all five estimating methods: MSIQ, AVG*, MISQa, POOL*, and MISQp.
+In scenario 1 when all the samples are in the consistent group, the five methods \ww{exhibit their} lowest median REE rates \ww{for the} $2,465$ genes.
+In scenario 2, which has the smallest proportion of samples in the consistent group, all five methods have the largest median REE rates among all scenarios.
+This phenomenon can be explained by the fact that \ww{having} fewer samples in the consistent group \ww{leads} to more error-prone identification of these samples and less accurate estimates of the isoform proportions.
+In scenarios 3, 4, and 5, \ww{in which} 70\% \ww{of the samples are} in the consistent group, the REE rates of \ww{the} five methods lie between those of scenarios 1 and 2.
+Among all three non-oracle estimation methods (MSIQ, MSIQa and MSIQp), MSIQ has the best performance in all five scenarios.
+Unlike MSIQa and MSIQp, which discard the samples outside of the identified consistent group, MSIQ partially borrows information from these samples through the Bayesian hierarchical framework.